Otavalo, Ecuador Guide

 Best Time to Visit

-The best time to visit Cotacachi is during the dry season, which runs from June to September.
-During these months, you can expect sunny days and clear skies, perfect for exploring the town and surrounding countryside.
+The best time to visit Otavalo is during the dry season, which runs from June to September.
+During these months, you can expect sunny days and cooler temperatures, ideal for exploring the market and enjoying outdoor activities.
 The shoulder seasons of April-May and October-November can also be pleasant, with fewer crowds and milder weather.
-Avoid the rainy season from December to March, as heavy rainfall can make it difficult to enjoy outdoor activities.
+Avoid the rainy season from December to March, as heavy rainfall can disrupt travel plans.

 Transportation